 This is a research degree leading to the award of an MSc by Research in Organic Chemistry.
-Many training opportunities are available throughout the course, but the focus of the course is the research project.
+Many training opportunities are available throughout the course, including seminar series throughout the department and a world-class annual visiting speaker programme, but the focus of the course is the research project.

 The number of students on this course is so small that statistics are not meaningful.
 The department runs an annual careers conference for graduate students and the careers service offers a variety of support, including CV workshops.
 The department also hosts a large number of visits from prospective employers, where you can find out more information.
 There is an alumni officer, who keeps in touch with graduates, and the department runs a number of social and scientific events for them.